 4. Find a purpose during the lockdown

 One of the key reasons you may be lacking motivation is because you feel that you have nothing to get up for in the morning.
 You might think “why shouldn’t I lie in bed until midday if I have nothing to do today?”
-This is why it’s so important that you establish a sense of purpose throughout this lockdown period.
+This is why it’s so important that you establish a sense of purpose throughout this strange time, when many of us are spending more time at home.
 Purpose is what motivates us to want to get up and see the day through.
 If you have goals and things you want to achieve, it’s usually easier to get up and get going.

 People gain purpose from taking part in a range of different activities.
 At present, these could include things like picking up shopping for vulnerable neighbours who cannot get to the supermarket themselves, taking on a series of home improvement projects. or finding something new to learn that you can really sink your teeth into.

 When you’re looking to establish your own sense of purpose, consider what sort of activities you genuinely care about that would bring you some level of fulfillment or satisfaction – otherwise you won’t feel motivated to do it.